 TX errors 0 dropped 0 overruns 0 carrier 0 collisions 0

-The hostname command with the -I option can also be used to display the IP addresses associated with a host.
+The hostname command with the -I option can also be used to display the IP addresses associated with the host.

 hostname -I